On February 17, 1986, King Diamond released their excellent debut album "Fatal Portrait".

 "King Diamond" emerged in 1985 from the ashes of the band "Mercyful Fate".

 After the release of the excellent album "Don't Break the Oath", "Mercyful Fate" went on a US tour, during which the band members began to discuss the band's future.
-Guitarist Hank Shermann sought to pull the band in a more commercial direction, while singer and keyboardist King Diamond Wanted to continue on the same line of the previous album and even radicalize it towards more complex music.
+Guitarist Hank Shermann sought to pull the band in a more commercial direction, while singer and keyboardist King Diamond Wanted to continue on the same line as the previous album and even radicalize it towards more complex music.
 This led to the disbandment of "Mercyful Fate", in April 1985.
 It was right at the height of their success and it left the metal world in complete shock.
 "Mercyful Fate" was one of the first wave bands of the "Black Metal" genre and was a great inspiration not only for young bands from the specific genre, but also for the Thrash Metal bands like "Metallica" and "Exodus", so the breakup that came precisely when the band's career was on the rise, was a complete surprise.

 After the breakup, King Diamond took guitarist Michael Denner and bassist Timi Hansen with him.
 He adds two new musicians to the new lineup, drummer Mikkey Dee (who will later join "Motörhead" and is now part of "Scorpions") and guitarist Andy LaRocque.

-This debut album illustrates the change that King Diamond intended to lead "Mercyful Fate" in to.
+This debut album illustrates the change that King Diamond intended to lead "Mercyful Fate" into.
 Diamond wrote all the songs on the album exclusively, except for three tracks written in collaboration with guitarist Michael Denner.
 He has concocted a "creepy" concept story, which dominates more than half of the album's tracks.
 The keyboards and synthesizers have been given a more dominant place to create the dark and frightening atmosphere that accompanies the story, with Diamond combining the songs with recited short tracks that complete the fabric of the plot.
 Diamond will perfect this formula in future albums, most of which will be full concept albums, so it can be said that in a sense, this album is a kind of bridge between "Mercyful Fate" and King Diamond's sequels like "Abigail".

 The name of the album comes from the book "The Picture of Dorian Gray" by Oscar Wilde, where he used the phrase "Fatal Portrait" several times.